RedVoxInc/redvox-examples/docs/source/03_metadata_soh_from_report.md

               f"redvox app version:  {station.metadata().app_version}\n"
               f"redvox packet duration in seconds: {station.metadata().packet_duration_s}\n")
 ```
-This is just a subset of available metadata.
+This is just a subset of the available metadata.
 For a complete list, visit the
 [Station Metadata Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#station-metadata).

 Let's take a look at the State of Health sensor.
 In this example, we will extract the power state, battery charge % and